 You can avoid injuries on the trails if you wear the right equipment.

 Think of sprained ankles or falls.
 These are the kind of injuries that happen when you wear low-quality gear or the wrong gear for the trail.

 Check an online list of hiking gear for beginners to know what kind of gear to buy.
 If you can, also ask a more experienced person for advice.

 7 Stay well hydrated no matter the season

-Don’t let weather trick you.
+Don’t let the weather trick you.
 Dehydration is a problem that can affect hikers even during winter.
 Always make sure you pack enough water.
-In colder weather, your body sometimes fails to deliver respond to dehydration with thirst.
+In colder weather, your body sometimes fails to deliver responds to dehydration with thirst.
 This is why it’s important to drink liquids whenever you take a break.
 If it’s especially cold, drink some warm, unsweetened tea.